Online MBA in information technology (IT) management

 Human resource management

-Earning your IT management MBA affords you the opportunity to go beyond the fundamentals taught in a bachelor’s program and delve into more advanced subjects.
+Earning your MBA in information technology management affords you the opportunity to go beyond the fundamentals taught in a bachelor’s program and delve into more advanced subjects.

 Over the course of your studies, you’ll examine the design, development, and management of relational databases and the integration of these databases with applications across an enterprise.